rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 ### 2.4.10 Combining Operations to Form Queries

 Relational algebra, like all algebras, allows us to form expressions of arbitrary complexity by applying operations to the result of other operations.
-One can construct expressions of relational algebra by applying operators to subexpressions, using parantheses when necessary to indicate grouping of operands.
+One can construct expressions of relational algebra by applying operators to subexpressions, using parentheses when necessary to indicate grouping of operands.

 Example: Suppose we want to know, from our *Movies* relation, "What are the titles and years of movies made by Fox that are at least 100 minutes long?".
 One way to compute the answer to this query is: